This delicious Old Fashioned Rhubarb Cake recipe comes straight from my grandmother’s cookbook!

 - 3 cups chopped rhubarb

-- Serve cake topped with whipped cream.
+Serve cake topped with whipped cream, if desired.
 Enjoy!

 If you are like me, you probably don't use a lot of buttermilk.
 Here's an easy substitute: combine 1 tablespoon lemon juice or white vinegar with enough milk to make 1 cup.
 Let sit for 5 minutes before using in recipe.